-4. HEALTH & SAFETY POLICY & GOALS
+HEALTH & SAFETY POLICY & GOALS

-The Eryk Group recognizes that the occupational health and safety is an integral part of its management function.
+Eryk recognizes that the occupational health and safety is an integral part of its management function.
 The organisation views these as a primary responsibility and to be the key to good business in adopting appropriate health and safety standards.
 The health and safety policy calls for continuous improvement in its health and safety management activities and business.

-To achieve this, Eryk Group will do the following:
+To achieve this, Eryk will do the following:

-- comply with all applicable laws and regulations, - follow a concept of continuous improvement and make best use of its management resources in all matters of health and safety, - communicate its objectives and its performance against these objectives throughout the organisation and to interested parties, - take due care to ensure that activities are safe for employees, associates and subcontractors and others who come into contact with our work, - work closely with our customers and suppliers to establish the highest health and safety standards, - adopt a forward-looking view on future business decisions that may have health and safety consequences, - train our staff in the needs and responsibilities of health and safety management, and - support those who refuse to undertake work on the grounds of health and safety.
+- comply with all applicable laws and regulations, - follow a concept of continuous improvement and make best use of its management resources in all matters of health and safety, - communicate its objectives and its performance against these objectives throughout the organisation and to interested parties, - be open to consultation and participation of employees in Health and Safety system, - take due care to ensure that activities are safe for employees, associates and subcontractors and others who come into contact with our work, - work closely with our customers and suppliers to establish the highest health and safety standards, - adopt a forward-looking view on future business decisions that may have health and safety consequences, - train our staff in the needs and responsibilities of health and safety management, and - support those who refuse to undertake work on the grounds of health and safety.

-Occupational health should aim at: 🦊
+Occupational health should aim at: